dealien/SCIENCE-Project-To-Do-List/pull-a-trailer-with-the-new-truck.md

-# Pick up a Bus with a Cargobob
+# Pull a trailer with the new truck

 **Status:** <span class="status todo">To Do</span>